MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 <!-- ====================================================================== -->
 ## Pre-cache resources

-When a user accesses your app for the first time, the app's Service Worker is installed.
-Use the `install` event in your Service Worker to detect when this occurs, and cache all the static resources your app needs.
+When a user accesses your app for the first time, the app's Service Worker is installed.<!-- todo: review: is install & service worker sufficiently decoupled? --> Use the `install` event in your Service Worker to detect when this occurs, and cache all the static resources your app needs.
 Caching your app's static resources (such as the HTML, CSS, and JavaScript code) that are needed by the start page makes it possible for your app to run even when the user's device is offline.

 To cache your app's resources, use the global `caches` object and the `cache.addAll` method, as shown below: